-Regional Aviation Management Supplements (Regional Aviation Management Plan) defines the aviation program within Pacific Southwest Region.
-The operational policies and methods used are intended to be consistent with national policy and pertinent Federal Aviation Regulations (FARs).
-The Regional Aviation Safety and Management Plan addresses where the Region has established more restrictive and conservative operational and safety policies than those established at the National level..
+The National Aviation Management Plan (NASMP), along with The Regional Aviation Safety and Management Plan set forth through Rocky Mountain Regional Supplements defines the aviation program in Region 2.
+The operational policies and methods used are intended to be consistent with national policy and pertinent Federal Aviation Regulations (FAR's).
+The Rocky Mountain Regional Supplements address where the Region has established more restrictive and conservative operational and safety policies than those established at the National level.
+The Regional Aviation Safety and Management Plan will identify the responsibilities of the Regional Aviation program managers, most positions within the organization, and includes tasks and responsibilities.

-The NASMP, will serve as the Regional Aviation Management Plan, is to be used by the forests, in conjunction with specific Forest supplements, to plan and execute aviation programs and projects.
-The Forest Supplements (Forest Aviation Plan) and the Interagency Aircraft Mishap Response Guide shall be reviewed and updated annually or when changes dictate.
+The NASMP, along with Rocky Mountain Rocky Mountain Regional Supplements, are to be used by the forests, in conjunction with specific Forest supplements, to plan and execute aviation programs and projects.